kubeup/archon/README.md

 [![CircleCI](https://circleci.com/gh/kubeup/archon/tree/master.svg?style=shield)][circleci]

-Archon is an open source tool for cluster creation and daily operations.
+Archon is a Kubernetes controller managing computing resources based on the [operator pattern][operator-pattern].
+Sysadmins could use it to automate their daily work eg. bootstrapping, updating and scaling servers.
 It is primarily designed for Kubernetes clusters but can easily be extended to other distributed clusters due to its declarative nature.

 Archon is designed following the principles of Kubernetes and it works as an extension of Kubernetes using [ThirdPartyResource].
-You can define your cluster with yaml files then use `kubectl` to create and scale it.
+Users create abstract cluster definitions with yaml files.
+Archon will render the definition resources and create computing resources accordingly in the configured cloud provider.
+Then users could update and scale the cluster using `kubectl` in the same way as managing containers.

-WARNING: Archon is currently in alpha status.
+WARNING: Archon is currently in beta status.

 Features
 --------

-Archon itself is an execution engine.
-It provides following fundamental capabilities:
+Archon itself is a general purpose execution engine.
+It provides following fundamental
+capabilities:

   - Certificates management.
 Creating CA, signing new certificates with `Secret`.
   - Network management.
 Create VPC from definition resource and manage its lifecyle.